 The 4Ls Retrospective Template

-What is the 4Ls retrospective?
+What is the 4 L's retrospective template?

 With this activity, your team discussions will be divided into four different columns.
 Oh, by the way, the Ls stand for Liked, Learned, Lacked, and Longed for.